The Pleasure-Purpose Matrix

 There’s nothing scientific about how I picked the adjectives in each square.

-But unlike the brand archetype slide, this graph lets you to build a story around behaviors — whether that's "brushing your teeth" or "changing a dirty diaper” — so you can base your brand positioning insights around how people feel and experience the category.
+Unlike that brand archetype slide, this graph lets you to build a story around behaviors — whether that's "brushing your teeth" or "changing a dirty diaper.”
+That way, you can base your brand positioning insights around how people feel and experience the category.

 For example, "sitting in traffic" falls between tedious and draining, yet car brands never talk about it.